 Volunteers are welcome to assist with:

 The restoration season runs from October to April.

-The Woodcarvers meet on Thursday and Saturday mornings and painters on Thursday evenings.
+The restorers meet on Thursday and Saturday mornings and painters on Tuesday mornings.
 Monthly volunteer meetings occur on the second-last Thursday of the month.